 Magnesium is recognized as an essential nutrient for all species.
-In humans, magnesium performs an extremely important role with numerous health benefits.
+In humans, magnesium performs an extremely important role and brings numerous health benefits.
 Nowadays, various biochemical and functional problems in humans i.e. heart arrhythmias, high blood pressure, diabetes and osteoporosis, muscles spasm, etc. are attributed to magnesium deficiency.
 Consequently, it is imperative to supply the human body with the necessary Mg during the daily nourishment.

 - Hypomagnesaemia or grass tetany.